Nord Hall, Room 312

 Each year, the Case Engineering Council (CEC) coordinates CWRU’s Engineers Week (E-Week) to celebrate and raise public understanding and appreciation of engineers’ contributions to society.
-Students are able to participate through friendly competition, social events, excellent speakers, and an E-Week Banquet.
+Students are able to participate in friendly competition, social events, seminars with excellent speakers, and an E-Week Reception.

 Fly away from stress and join the CEC in our paper airplane contest!
-This event will feature two categories, a longest distance competition, and a “landing zone” contest where you must land your plane on a target.
+This event will feature three categories, a "longest distance" competition, an "airtime" competition, and a “landing zone” contest where you must land your plane on a target.

 Come and check out one of Case Western Reserve University's coolest facilities: think[box]!
 Even if you are not an engineer, the new think[box] is a fantastic place to make your imaginations real.

 Enjoy a project expo featuring fellow students that utilize the machinery in think[box] and have a chance at using the machines yourself.

 Don't miss out on seeing some awesome creations and making your own, too.

 Food will be provided!